TLDR; (if you don’t want to read it all)

 HOW LONG DO WE RETAIN THE PERSONAL INFORMATION WE COLLECT FROM YOU?

 We will retain the information we collect from you in our system indefinitely.
 If you would like information deleted, you may request deletion by emailing us at [email protected]

 So you could perform a transaction, then email them to remove the record.
 Or perhaps email them every few months.

-So again, I believe the business model for GoodRx is as marketing company that has partnered with a PBM or several PBM’s to generate traffic.
+So again, I believe the business model for GoodRx is a marketing company that has partnered with a PBM or several PBM’s to generate traffic.
 The PBM’s negotiate deals with pharmacies and earn a transaction fee in exchange for sending the pharmacy customers.
 The marketer earns a transaction fee for helping the PBM.

 I don’t think there is any cause to be concerned about GoodRx violating your privacy at this time.
 There are a lot of similar companies online and off, but many lack transparency.
 So GoodRx is the safest choice if you had to choose any.
-If you do plan to purchase, before you go to the store set a calendar reminder for 3 months in the future to remind you to opt out from their db.
+If you do plan to purchase before you go to the store set a calendar reminder for 3 months in the future to remind you to opt out from their DB.